 One might wonder why this particular type of question requires so much attention.
-Well, in all honesty it probably doesn’t but knowing the trick to solving each question type in the IELTS listening section makes all the difference between a band 9 and a band 8 or 7.
+Well, in all honesty, it probably doesn’t but knowing the trick to solve each question type in the IELTS listening section makes all the difference between a band 9 and a band 8 or 7.

 The last section, a monologue by a lecturer or professor on an academic topic, will generally have the completion type questions.